 A good home inspector will go over every inch of the home, making sure that what is there is in sound condition and good working order.
 And if not, the inspector will make note of what needs to be corrected, and recommend what types of specialists are best for which tasks.

-The inspector will do a thorough review of the home:
+To expand upon the inspector’s role, the inspector will do a thorough review of the home:

 Structure – foundation and framing – how the home is settling, water issues, air escape issues, wood destroying pests